The Attmore-Oliver House

 When Isaac Taylor died in 1846, the Broad Street house passed to his daughter Mary Taylor Attmore and her husband, George S. Attmore, and eventually to their eldest child, Hannah Taylor Attmore.
 Hannah and her husband, William Hollister Oliver, were the next occupants of the house.
 Their daughter, Mary Taylor Oliver (1859-1951) inherited the house in 1908.
 A spinster, “Miss Mary” was the last family member to reside in the Broad Street house.
 On her death in 1951, the property was willed to her nephews, who sold it to the Historical Society in 1953.

 In the summer of 2011, the administrative offices for the Society returned to the Attmore-Oliver House.
 The main office is located on the first floor.
 The director’s office and the curator’s office are on the second floor.
 Three room installations –Dining Room, Parlor and Sitting Room—provide the background for life in New Bern in the mid-nineteenth century.
 An exhibit of Civil War artifacts on the first floor tells the story of the Battle of New Bern and the after effects.

 Most of the furnishings in the house did not belong to either the Attmore or Oliver families.
 They were donated to or purchased by the New Bern Historical Society.

 Click here to download a self-guided tour of the Attmore-Oliver House.
-The House is open for self-guided touring Monday through Friday, 10 am until 4 pm (from Memorial Day through Labor Day, the House closes at 1 pm on Friday).
+The House is open for self-guided touring during business hours, Monday through Friday, 10 am until 4 pm (from Memorial Day through Labor Day, the House closes at 1 pm on Friday).
 While not required, an advance call at 252-638-8558 is appreciated.